mobily-enterprises/jskit-auth-client/README.md

     VuetifyAccountLinking,
     VuetifyAuthErrorBoundary,
     VuetifyDrawerUserSection
-  } from '@remindjs/auth-client-vue'
+  } from 'jskit-auth-client'

-  // Stock* aliases point to Plain* by default import { StockLoginElement } from '@remindjs/auth-client-vue'
+  // Stock* aliases point to Plain* by default import { StockLoginElement } from 'jskit-auth-client'
   ```

   These components assume Vuetify 3 (and its icon plugin) is installed.

 `Stock*` aliases in the package default to the plain versions for quick upgrades.
-You can also import individual files (e.g. `@remindjs/auth-client-vue/components/plain/LoginElement.vue`) to copy/paste and customise.
+You can also import individual files (e.g. `jskit-auth-client/components/plain/LoginElement.vue`) to copy/paste and customise.